scollinspt/website/content/home/accomplishments.md

   certificate_url = ""
   date_start = "1997-09-01"
   date_end = "2003-04-23"
   description = """Demonstrated an association between various heart rate variability based metrics and components of job strain consistent with the stress-disequilibrium hypothesis.
-Brought the lab to the field using ambulatory methods of ECG monitoring and HRV analysis before such methods were as pervasive as they are today."""
+Brought the lab to the field using ambulatory methods of ECG monitoring and HRV analysis before such methods were as pervasive as they are today.
+Combined and required mastery of ergonomics (work and stress physiology, including scientific computation) and epidemiology (consideration of causal associations in systems of complex networks including causal analysis and statistical inference)."""

 [[item]]
   organization = "Plymouth State University"